bradonomics/bradonomics.com/_pages/blogroll.md

 permalink: /blogroll/
 ---

 Are you old enough to remember blogrolls?
 They used to be popular and I think they should be again.
-I use an [feed reader]({{ "/web-feeds/" | absolute_url }}) to keep up with the bloggers I like.
+I use a [feed reader]({{ "/web-feeds/" | absolute_url }}) to keep up with the bloggers I like.
 If you do not, you should probably look into that.

 If you have a blog you think I'd like, you should email me.
 I promise to read at least one article.
-If I like it enough I'll subscribe.
-And maybe I'll link to it here.
+If I like it enough I'll subscribe, and maybe I'll link to it here.

+A note about Newsletters: You'll notice a few of the "blogs" below are hosted on Substack.
+Most people would call these newsletters and not blogs.
+My take: if it has an RSS feed, it's a blog.

 ## Underappreciated